2022 Oregon Ballot Measure 113: Campaign

 Measure 113 was supported by Oregon Democrats and their allies in labor unions and other groups.
 No formal opposition to Measure 113 was organized, but The Oregonian/OregonLive, the Bend Bulletin and the Willamette Week all endorsed a "no" vote on the grounds that the measure would give too much power to the Senate president and the House speaker to determine when a member's absence should count as excused or unexcused, and because it could infringe on the rights of Oregonians to elect their preferred candidates to represent them in the Legislature.

 Passage

-In the general election in November 2022, Oregon voters approved Measure 113 by an overwhelming majority, passing in all but two counties, and passing in all of Oregon's congressional districts.
+In the general election in November 2022, Oregon voters approved Measure 113 by an overwhelming majority, passing in all but two counties and in all six of Oregon's congressional districts.
 The results were 1,292,127 "yes" votes (68.32%) and 599,204 "no" votes (31.68%).